nikpietanze/linear-cli/README.md

 ## Authentication

-You can pass your API key via flag, environment, or interactive prompt.
+You can pass your API key via interactive login (recommended), environment, or a one-off flag.

-- Flag: `linear-cli auth login --token <YOUR_TOKEN>`
+- Recommended: run `linear-cli auth login` and paste when prompted.
+This stores the key in `~/.config/linear/config.toml` (0600) for use system-wide.
 - Environment: set `LINEAR_API_KEY=<YOUR_TOKEN>` in your shell profile
-- Prompt: run `linear-cli auth login` and paste when prompted
+- One-off flag: `linear-cli auth login --token <YOUR_TOKEN>`

 Check status: